 The City of Orlando is proud to invest in efforts that solve community problems by granting funds to meet the needs of a growing central Florida population.
-The annual Community Investment Program application period will accept applications in Spring 2018.
-Applicants are encouraged to enter their information here to receive announcements related to the grant cycle and upcoming deadlines.
+As part of that commitment, the annual Community Investment Program application period will be open February 15 – April 13, 2018.
 The Scope of Service categories, listed below, are recognized by the City as priorities for Community Investment Program.

-The City of Orlando will award approximately $1,762,000 in Community Investment Program grant funds to non-profit organizations in FY 2017-2018 (Grant Term: January 1, 2018 – December 31, 2018).
-Priority is given to nonprofit organizations whose mission and programs focus on one or more of the following:
+The City of Orlando will award approximately $2,000,000 in Community Investment Program grant funds to non-profit organizations in FY 2018-2019 (Grant Term: January 1, 2019 – December 31, 2019).
+Priority is given to nonprofit organizations whose mission and programs provide services in one of the following focus areas:

 *The service examples shown under each category are only examples and are not exclusive or limiting.

 Homeless Program Support

 Support for areas in the system that cannot be addressed with federal or state funding; resource, referral and information.
 Eligible applicants must utilize the Homeless Management Information System (HMIS) and Coordinated Entry processes.
 Priority will be given to applicants who utilize the Housing First model with residents living within the Orlando city limits.